sublimehq/Packages/README.md

 # Sublime Packages

-> **Note that these packages will not work with any version of Sublime Text older than [Dev Build](http://sublimetext.com/3dev) 3092.**
+> **Note that these packages will ONLY work with [Sublime Text 3](https://sublimetext.com/3) or [Sublime Text 3 Dev](https://www.sublimetext.com/3dev) builds 3092 or later.**

 ## Installation

-If you want to make changes to these packages and test them locally, fork this repository and then symlink the changed packages into your *Packages* folder.
+If you want to make changes to these packages and test them locally, fork this repository and then symlink the changed packages into your **`./Packages/`** folder.
 For example, on OS X:

 ```bash
 $ git clone https://github.com/sublimehq/Packages.git